 Today the world’s richest 1% have more than twice as much wealth as 6.9 billion people, while nearly half of the world’s population – 3.4 billion people – is living on less than $5.50 a day.
 Today 258 million children – 1 out of every 5 – will not be allowed to school.
 At the same time, public services are suffering from chronic underfunding or being outsourced to private companies that exclude the poorest people.

 In many countries a decent education or quality healthcare has become a luxury only the rich can afford.
 The gap between rich and poor grows wider every year and leads to huge differences in life chances.
 It exacerbates existing inequalities in other areas, such as those based on gender, geography, ethnicity, race, caste or religion.
 Extreme inequality is not inevitable or accidental.
 It is the result of deliberate political and economic choices, and it can be reversed.
-And history has shown us many times what happens to cultures that do not voluntarily change the inequality.

 This article is a short summary of: